Classic Children’s Literature V

 *Required texts are not included in the purchase of the course.

-Emily Brigham holds a BA in Primary Education from the University of North Florida.
-She was homeschooled through high school in the classical tradition and previously taught the elementary grades in a Waldorf-inspired public charter school.
+Emily Brigham Kashin holds a BA in Primary Education from the University of North Florida.
+She was homeschooled K-12 in the classical tradition and previously taught the elementary grades in a Waldorf-inspired public charter school.
 Her classical upbringing instilled in her what Plato called an “affinity for the good” in academics, art, and virtue, while her Waldorf training inspired an appreciation of the unique nature of the child.
-She now seeks to cultivate those whole-child pedagogical approaches in the classical, liturgical tradition, to awaken in her own students that “affinity for the good.”
+Since 2020, she has brought the two together, cultivating those whole-child pedagogical approaches in the classical, liturgical tradition, to awaken in her own students that “affinity for the good” through her Scholé classes.

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.